 10. Non-Caffeinated Herbal Teas– When it’s time to sleep during Ramadan, get your sleep!
 To stay hydrated, drink herbal teas instead of the caffeinated ones, even letting them cool to drink at warm temperature or even cold during those hot evenings.

 11. Dates– last but not least, you’ll absolutely want dates to break your fast, as it’s not mandatory, of course, but definitely a Sunnah, or a tradition of the Prophet Muhammed (peace be upon him).
-If you think you or your guests won’t like dates, you can try this recipe that has already changed a lot of people’s minds-and taste buds- about how they like dates.
+If you think you or your guests won’t like dates, you can try this very popular recipe that has already changed a lot of people’s minds-and taste buds- about how they like dates.
 And remember, they’re not just for eating as an Iftar starter, but you can also add them to salads and make a milkshake out of them.